walkieq/walkieq.github.io/_pages/about.md

 Some News
 ======
+* Aug.
+2025 - Will join the University of Bristol in January 2026 as a Lecturer in School of EEME.

-* Sept.
+* Jul.
 2025 - Invited to serve on the [DATE 2026](https://www.date-conference.com) TPC, welcome to submit!

 * Mar.
 2025 - Accepted by HEART 2025: __*Trustworthy Deep Learning Acceleration with Customizable Design Flow Automation*__
 [\[PDF\]](https://dl.acm.org/doi/pdf/10.1145/3728179.3728198)